Today, we decided to bring you the ultimate matchup: Shopify vs WooCommerce vs Magento.

 We have tried our best to cover all that is needed to compare Shopify vs WooCommerce vs Magento.

-If you still find it hard to decide, just consider the general criteria: cost, support, themes, customizability, and performance.
+If you still find it hard to decide, just consider the general criteria: cost, support, themes, scalability, and performance.
 Once you have a brief idea of your required levels, review your future expansion plans, and then make a final decision.

 Disclosure: When you purchase a service or a product through our links, we sometimes earn a commission.